castle-engine/cge-www/README.md

       // This example has image filenames that actually exist, so go ahead and try pasting it some .adoc cgeimg::block[dragon_0_wire.png|Dragon,gamma_nogamma_helmet.png|Gamma Correction]
       cgeimg::float[dragon_0_wire.png|Dragon,gamma_nogamma_helmet.png|Gamma Correction]

+      // Additional whitespace and newlines are allowed for cgeimg, so you can write it like this too cgeimg::block[
+        dragon_0_wire.png|Dragon,
+        gamma_nogamma_helmet.png|Gamma Correction
+      ]
       ```

     - Note: AsciiDoctor macros above are not really implemented as AsciiDoctor macros in Ruby,